Streampunk/macadam/README.md

 This is prototype software and is not yet suitable for production use.
 Currently supported platforms are Mac and Windows.

-Why _macadam_? _Tarmacadam_ is the black stuff that magically makes roads, so it seemed appropriate as a name for a steampunk-style BlackMagic library.
+Why _macadam_? _Tarmacadam_ is the black stuff that magically makes roads, so it seemed appropriate as a name for a steampunk-style BlackMagic binding.

 ## Installation